smilinhawaiian/asciilines/README.md

 ## Build and Run

-Build and Run this program and library with `buildandruncommandhere` passing in a tvg file as the program argument for example:
+Build and Run this program and with `insertbuildandruncommandhere` passing in a tvg file as the program argument for example:

 python3 asciilines.py tests/test1.tvg

 Here is an example session.
-The lines beginning with $ were typed by me: the other lines are program output.
+The lines beginning with $ were typed by Bart Massey: the other lines are program output.

     $ cat tests/test1.tvg
     3 4